 When it comes to your wedding ceremony, you want everything to be absolutely perfect.
-Donna Forsythe, local Lehigh Valley celebrant/officiant has provided some important insight and “food for thought” about having a friend or family member officiate your wedding, and things that could go wrong.
+Donna Forsythe from Bethlehem, Pa, a local Lehigh Valley celebrant/officiant has provided some important insight and “food for thought” about having a friend or family member officiate your wedding, and things that could go wrong.
 Like we said, we just want your day to be absolutely perfect!

 Written by Donna Forsythe

 As a Humanist Wedding Celebrant, I’ve met with hundreds of couples to help them create the perfect ceremony for their wedding day.
 One question I always ask, is to have them tell me about a wedding they’ve been to that was wonderful and what they loved about it – as well as a wedding they’ve been to that they didn’t quite enjoy – and why.
 When it comes to the latter, time and time again, couples will describe attending a wedding that was officiated by a friend or family member of the couple and will detail one or more events which made the ceremony possibly the worst part of the day.
 So why do couples choose having a friend or family member officiate their weddings?

 I know that couples often have the best intentions when it comes to asking a friend or family member (I will be referring to them as F/FM) to officiate their weddings.
 They want it to be personal.
 They feel that a F/FM will make it truly special because they know the couple.
 And they may also think – ‘How hard can it be to have someone read a ceremony?
 We want something short and sweet.
 Uncle Joe will be great!’
 It may also be one part of the wedding day where the couple feels they can save a few dollars.

 There have been numerous articles written on the downfalls of having a F/FM officiate.
 Read here for an article from Brides outlining the top regrets from couples who have wished they hired a professional.
 And Engaged and Ready recently posted an article giving additional words of caution.